CLOUDWERX-DEV/DiffuGen/README.md

   <a href="https://github.com/CLOUDWERX-DEV/diffugen/blob/master/LICENSE"><img src="https://img.shields.io/github/license/CLOUDWERX-DEV/diffugen" alt="License Badge"/></a>
 </p>

 > ⭐ **New**: Now includes OpenAPI server support and OpenWebUI OpenAPI Tools (OWUI Version 0.60.0 Required) integration for seamless image generation and display in chat interfaces!
+The OpenAPI is seperate from the MCP server and allowss for initigrations into your own projects!

 ## 📃 Table of Contents